RektPunk/colablinter/README.md

     Found 1 error.
     -------------------------------------------
     ```
+    Note: After the report is displayed, the code in the cell executes as normal.
+If errors exist (like F821), execution will fail.

-2. Format code preview
+2. Format cell preview (`%%cl_format`)

-    `%%cl_format` will display the formatted code, but the cell executes the original code.
+    `%%cl_format` runs the formatter and displays the corrected code.
+The cell executes the original code, so you must copy the formatted output and paste it back into the cell to apply the changes.

     ```python
     %%cl_format
     import sys